 Calligraphy after Tang Yin

-In China, calligraphy is mainly written for the Chinese New Year, as far as calligraphy is still practiced at all.
-Last year my work was introduced in Chinese TV.
+In China, calligraphy is mainly written for the Chinese New Year, as far as calligraphy is still practiced.
+Last year my work was introduced on Chinese TV.
 (LINK) This year I wanted to start our western New Year with calligraphy, with a poem by Tang Yin (唐寅 1470–1524 ).
 He’s not my favorite calligrapher, nor my favorite poet, but his work is good if you haven’t practiced calligraphy seriously in a long time.

 What came out of it, however, is nothing special, more of a symbolic gesture and I did several versions for fun.